-Nai-Kong Cheung, head of the neuroblastoma program in Memorial Sloan Kettering’s Department of Pediatrics and Enid A. Haupt Chair in Pediatric Oncology, believes that a better understanding of tumors will lead to improved treatments for children with this cancer.
+Nai-Kong Cheung, head of the neuroblastoma research program in Memorial Sloan Kettering’s Department of Pediatrics and Enid A. Haupt Chair in Pediatric Oncology, believes that a better understanding of tumors will lead to improved treatments for children with this cancer.

 What is neuroblastoma?